StrangeJay/backendtask/README.md

 Now we have our server, let's see it in action and test it by running our server.
-In the console we shoukd see this output
+In the console we should see this output

 ![Screenshot (162)](https://user-images.githubusercontent.com/105195327/204987723-cd22da0e-4248-487e-b3e0-713500d2ece0.png)